Paullllllllllllllllll/AutoExcerpter/README.md

 - Ensure `OPENAI_API_KEY` is set before running.
 - If you experience rate limits or timeouts, reduce `CONCURRENT_REQUESTS` and/or disable Flex (`OPENAI_USE_FLEX = False`).
 - Some PDFs may render slowly at high DPI; try lowering `api_image_processing.target_dpi` in `modules/config/image_processing.yaml` if necessary.

+## Logging

+This app uses the standard Python `logging` module via `modules/logger.py`.

+- Logs are emitted to stdout with a simple format and default level `INFO`.
+- To adjust verbosity programmatically, change the level in `modules/logger.py` or configure handlers as needed.
+- Runtime examples:
+  - For more verbose output during debugging, temporarily set `logger.setLevel(logging.DEBUG)` in `modules/logger.py`.